-As a writer I spend time looking into what I need to do to get my work ‘out there’ as an author.
+As a writer I spend time looking into what I need to do to get my work ‘out there’.
 And one of the things many agents and publishers are looking for now are writers who already have a platform.
 They want to know that if they choose to publish your book you have hundreds or even thousands of people already watching you and waiting in line to buy it.

 In all of the professional and amateur advice articles I have read and reels I have watched one theme remains central: content creation.
 It’s simple: if you aren’t creating content there is nothing to be discovered, liked, and followed by the masses.
 A lack of content means missed opportunities to grow your platform and become an ‘influential’ person in your sphere of ‘expertise’.
 It can be easy to fall into the world of simply putting things out there time after time in the hopes something will eventually strike a lucky chord.
 But is it really okay to just put stuff out there?

 The two extremes would be to say: yes! or no!
 But, being the creative that I am, I’m going to say: maybe.
 But you don’t have to take my word for it. 😉 (Reading Rainbow, anyone?)